padreati/rapaio-jupyter-kernel/README.md

 # rapaio-jupyter-kernel

 Jupyter kernel for Java language based on JShell.
-It implements Jupyter message specification version 5.4, and it requires Java = 17.
+It implements Jupyter message specification version 5.4, and it requires Java >= 17 (supports up to Java 25 with preview features).

 ## Introduction